 - For more on our decision to start with Men at Arms, see #Pratchat0, “And the Winner is…“, and also Liz’s post, “Let’s Start From the Very Beginning (but not actually)“.

-- Men at Arms is indeed the fifteenth Discworld novel, and the second to feature the Ankh-Morpork City Watch.
+- Men at Arms is the fifteenth Discworld novel, and the second to feature the Ankh-Morpork City Watch.
 Ben does now write these things down (and, indeed, has a very comprehensive spreadsheet).

 - You’ve probably heard of the Thames, but the Yarra is the common name for the river Birrarung or Biarrarung Marr, which flows through the heart of Melbourne, or Narrm.
 It runs for nearly 250 kilometres from the Yarra Ranges in inland Victoria to the ocean in Port Phillip Bay, though its course and nature has been changed extensively since European colonisation.
 It was previously nicknamed “the upside down river” due to the golden-brown muddy colouring it acquires by the time it flows through Melbourne.
 This is also the product of colonisation, as land clearing and mining have increased the erosion of surrounding fine clay into the water.